thiyageshvenkat/Remove-Google-Drive-Page-Bar-Extension/README.md

 # Remove-Google-Drive-Page-Bar-Extension
-remove the section at the bottom of google drive pages that shows the number of pages automatically
+## remove the section at the bottom of google drive pages that shows the number of pages automatically

+make sure to download the two files in a folder, and then at chrome://extensions, choose that folder after clicking "load unpacked."